j4ck4l-24/j4ck4l-24.github.io/source/_posts/BCACTF_5.0_Writeup.md

 });
 ```

-* Trying simple inection in the query parameter name `abc' || 'a'=='a` we get the whole table with the first and last names.
+* Attempting a simple injection in the query parameter name `abc' || 'a'=='a` returns the entire table with first and last names.

 ![list](./images/bcactf/nosql/list.png)

-* In the hints it is mentioned that the id of `Ricardo Olsen` is 1.
+* The hints indicate that the ID of `Ricardo Olsen` is 1.

-* As a guess we can try counting the number of entries in the table to get the id of `Flag Holder` (Last entry in the table).
+* As a hypothesis, we can try counting the number of entries in the table to determine the ID of `Flag Holder` (the last entry in the table).

 ![length](./images/bcactf/nosql/length.png)

-So there are 51 entries in the table and as per the source code `/:id/:firstName/:lastName` will give us the flag if :
+There are 51 entries in the table, and according to the source code, `/:id/:firstName/:lastName` will provide the flag if:

 ```
 id = 51
 firstName = Flag